usmann123706/Snowflake/README.md

 2)Follow the instructions on the marketplace to obtain the necessary data
 3)Save the data locally for further processing
 # Snowflake Configuration
-1)Create a Snowflake account if you don't have one.
+1)Create a Snowflake account if you don't have one
-2)Set up a virtual warehouse for data processing.
+2)Set up a virtual warehouse for data processing
-3)Configure Snowflake internal stage for seamless data loading.
+3)Configure Snowflake internal stage for seamless data loading
 # Data Processing
 # Creating Virtual Warehouse
 In Snowflake, create a virtual warehouse with suitable configurations for your data processing needs.